-This vehicle has a stop/start system to shut off the engine to help conserve fuel.
+The Stop/Start system will shut off the engine to help conserve fuel.
 It has components designed for the increased number of starts.

 The automatic engine Stop/Start feature causes the engine to shut off while the vehicle is still on.
 Do not exit the vehicle before shifting to P (Park).
 The vehicle may restart and move unexpectedly.
 Always shift to P (Park), and then turn the ignition off before exiting the vehicle.